avi12/web-ext-deploy/README.md

   ```

   - `zip` string
-    The path to the ZIP from the root.
+    The relative path from the root to the ZIP.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry from your `package.json`
   - `devChangelog` string?
     The changes made in this version, compared to the previous one, which will be visible only to the Edge Add-ons reviewers.